"Does Anxiety Keep You Up at Night? Exploring the Powerful Link Between Sleep and Anxiety"

-Sleep is one of these things.
-If you have anxiety and you struggle to fall asleep, stay asleep, or simply feel well-rested, you’re not alone.
+Sleep is often one of the first things affected by anxiety.
+If you struggle to fall asleep, stay asleep, or wake up feeling rested, you’re far from alone.

 What Is Anxiety?